 My Mom was a big “Today Show” fan.
 I remember as a kid watching an NBC Commercial that aired during a break in the show.
 It said, “NBC News, America’s most watched news network”.

 “It’s been a while since they could say that,” my Mom said, pointing out what I had failed to realize up until that moment.
 The major news networks (NBC, ABC and CBS at the time) are in constant competition with each other for viewers.
 More viewers = more money.
 Revenue is the bottom line in every industry and the news is no exception.
 The media is under no obligation to report the truth, they aren’t required to tell both sides of a story, they can lie all they want and there are little or no repercussions.
 So, at that point and time, NBC news was the top earner.

-Today the Big 3 (What CBS, NBC and ABC used to be called) compete with CNN, Fox News, and thousands of online media venues.
-That spreads the revenue even thinner, many more competitors competing for the same amount of money.
+Today the Big 3 (What CBS, NBC, and ABC used to be called) compete with CNN, Fox News, and thousands of online media venues.
+That spreads the revenue even thinner, with many more competitors competing for the same amount of money.

 So how to compete in this environment?

 - Out sensationalize your opponents.
 Run the flashiest, most controversial stories out there.
 The nation may be seeing modest economic growth, but that news item takes second billing (or third or fourth) to kneeling controversy in the NFL.
 Why talk about the endless gang war in Chicago where murder occurs every week when a high-speed police pursuit in Los Angeles will garner more viewers.
 Spin up good stories with statements like, “The following may not be suitable for younger viewers”.
 Oh boy!
 Got to watch now!
 That’s some Must See TV, there!
 Like cancer warnings on packs of cigarettes and parental advisories on music, dangerous, disgusting and socially unacceptable sells (a lot).